iiroj/react-static-boilerplate/README.md

   <br/>
 </div>

-This is a minimal working starter repo for a static site built with TypeScript and React, with SSR and code-splitting.
+This is a minimal working starter repo for a static site built with React, with SSR and code-splitting.
 There's even SSR when developing with `webpack-dev-server`

 Feel free to clone/fork this repository and build upon it.